EASY, SUSTAINABLE SWAPS FOR A GREENER HOME

-We got our compost bin from SpeediBin on Vancouver Island, BC, and have since built eight raised garden beds using leftover materials from old doors, wood framing, sheet metal, and a glass window from previous home projects.
-Habitat For Humanity in Sechelt, BC, is an excellent resource for used items if you don't have any available at home.
-Starting a garden in your first home may take some time, but don't give up.
+Since gardening, I have built six raised garden beds using leftover materials from old doors, wood framing, and glass windows.
+I have also created ample space for my raspberry patch, and this summer, I purchased three apple trees from Salt Spring Island Apple Company, which has about 350 varieties of apple trees.
+I am excited to start eating and storing my fruit!
+Habitat For Humanity Sunshine Coast Restore in Sechelt, BC, is an excellent resource for used items to start building your containers if you don't have any available materials at home.
+Starting a garden may take some time, but don't give up.
 Start small and find a rhythm that works for you.
-This year, I planted larger quantities of tomatoes, cucumbers, kale, beans, squash, and various types of lettuce in well-drained pots.
-In addition, I am growing oregano, parsley, sage, lemon balm, yarrow, and motherwort for herbs.
-I also planted lavender, chives, mint, thyme, yarrow, calendula, and rosemary to support my favourite pollinators and bees.
-Last but not least, my strawberries and raspberries will return this summer.
+I planted more tomatoes, cucumbers, beans, peas, and herbs this year.
+In addition, I am growing medicinal plants like yarrow, feverfew, motherwort and mullein.
+I also planted lavender, chives, mint, thyme, calendula (still blooming in January), and rosemary to support my favourite pollinators and bees.
+Lastly, I have a strawberry patch that I am looking forward to picking from next summer.

 Rain barrels are another great addition to any garden, big or small.
 Recently, we purchased rain barrels to save water and money and remember, you can use anything to collect water; it doesn't have to be fancy!
 Rainwater contains more nutrients, such as nitrogen, that plants need, which tap water cannot provide.
 Why pay for water when it falls from the sky for free?
 I am excited to add this new feature to our garden.